WWI2196/Binary-Search-Tree/README.md

 # Binary Search Tree (BST) Implementation
-This project implements a Binary Search Tree (BST) using a linked list structure.
-The BST class supports various operations including insertion, deletion, and traversal.
+This project provides a `Binary Search Tree`.
+It supports various operations such as inserting, deleting, and searching for nodes, as well as printing the tree in pre-order, in-order, and post-order.
+The class also includes methods to count nodes, get the height of the tree, and find the smallest and largest values.

 ## Overview
 The `BST` class provides the following operations: